 - Refreshing fragrance

 Revitalize your skin after every shower with this vegan body wash from Mario Badescu infused with alpha hydroxyl acid.
 This best-selling product is designed to treat bumpy skin issues with potent natural ingredients.
 This skin-softening soap contains AHA, papaya, and grapefruit extract to exfoliate dead skin cells, making your skin smooth.
 The ginseng, linden flower extract, and oatmeal protein lock in natural moisture and slow down premature aging.
 This natural botanical extract-infused soap not just exfoliates but ensures acne-free, clear, and flawless skin.
 This video offers more insight into the qualities of the product through the tester’s experience.

 Key Ingredients: Grapefruit, AHA, Ginseng, and Linden

 - Refreshing smell

 Natural exfoliating body wash from ReTone infused with glycolic acid makes this a great option to treat keratosis pilaris.
 The gentle apricot microbeads in the cleanser scrub off dead skin cells, boost cellular regeneration, and support collagen and elastin production.
-It is exclusively designed to get rid of rough, bumpy, and flaky skin, making it soft and supple.
+This restorative soap is exclusively designed to get rid of rough, bumpy, and flaky skin, making it soft and supple.
 Benzophenone-4 in the formula protects the skin from UV rays and fight visible signs of aging to keep wrinkles, stretch marks, and fine lines at bay.
-Additionally, this soap also ensures an even and brighter skin tone by improving blood circulation.
+Additionally, this gentle product also ensures an even and brighter skin tone by improving blood circulation.